knoid/smart-agnc/README.md

 # Smart AT&T Global Network Client

-This will create a seamless VPN connection between you and your enterprise by creating a tray icon that tries to keep you connected whenever possible.
+This will create a seamless VPN connection between you and your enterprise by adding a tray icon and keeping you connected whenever possible.

 ## Prerequisites